• Consultations

 Investigators in China compared 50 people with heart disease to 50 people who did not.
 These researchers noted that “the presence of an ear lobe crease (ELC) was significantly associated with coronary heart disease.”
 Interestingly, they also noted significantly more hair growth in the ears – especially the right ear – in those who had heart disease.
 This finding of ear hair was also noted in the 1989 Indian study listed above.

 A meta-analysis is a “study of other studies.”
 Basically, researchers look at past research and see if they can find a consensus or similar agreement in what all the studies found.
 One such analysis included over 31,000 people.
-It was concluded that the risk of heart disease was more than 3 times higher in those who had an ear crease compared to those who didn't.
+It was concluded that the risk of heart disease was more than 3 times higher in those with an ear crease than those without.

 Other researchers noted that the presence of a diagonal earlobe crease in 430 people “was the only independent predictor” of having 50% of your coronary arteries blocked by plaque.